 Inside the casetas

 By evening, the tone shifts.
-Each caseta has its own character — neighbourhood associations, professional bodies, groups of friends — but the soundtrack is the same everywhere: sevillanas on a loop, couples dancing in the gap between tables.
-Old men in suit jackets and teenage girls in full ruffled dresses share the same floor.
+Each caseta has its own character: neighbourhood associations, professional bodies, groups of friends.
+The dominant soundtrack is sevillanas, couples dancing in the gap between tables, old men in suit jackets and teenage girls in full ruffled dresses sharing the same floor.
 The dancing is not a performance for visitors.
 It's what people do when the music starts.
+First-timers often expect wall-to-wall flamenco and get a surprise: many casetas run 80s and 90s cover bands through the evening, and the dance floors fill just as quickly for those sets as for the traditional stuff.
+Sevillanas take over completely from midnight onwards.

 When to go